 Although the perceived shortcomings of social workers often make the headlines, little is written about the unpalatable job they do for society, or about the individual children and families who are at the receiving end of their (often unwelcome) intervention.
 Having retired from forty years in statutory social work, Paul Harrison decided to tell that story.
-Hanged If You Do…: Reflections from a Career in Child Protection is a personal account told in a conversational, non-academic style that finds humour even in some dark places.
-As such, it is aimed at a wide readership who like non-fiction, topical issues and a bit of entertainment.
+Hanged If You Do…: Reflections from a Career in Child Protection is a personal account that finds humour even in the darkest places.

-Hanged If You Do… addresses sensitive issues of public interest such as:
+Hanged If You Do… provides an insight into the politics of child protection and addresses sensitive issues of public interest such as:

 - Supporting vulnerable families who may not want to be helped